Wootton Bassett: The Town that Wept

 May 14 2007 / New Statesman

-Brutalised, war-ravaged and drugged-up, the child soldiers of Sierra Leone and Sudan have become a shocking symbol of today’s violent world.
+Brutalised and war-ravaged, the child soldiers of Sierra Leone and Sudan are symbols of a broken order

 April 29 2007 / The Observer